© 2020 Northern Digital Inc - All Rights Reserved

 Break new ground in OEM surgical tool tracking and navigation applications with the optical measurement solution that can provide fast, accurate tracking for emerging robotic-assisted procedures.

 When used as a component of an OEM robotic-assisted surgical system, the Polaris Vega XT can track the positions of the robot base and end-effector in 3D space via attached navigation markers.
 Markers can also be attached to handheld OEM surgical instruments.
-The Polaris Vega XT can track the robot, surgical instruments, and patient in real time relative to each other within the same coordinate system, during the same procedure.
+The Polaris Vega XT can track the robot, surgical instruments, and patients in real time relative to each other within the same coordinate system, during the same procedure.
 The positions and orientations of each tracked object(s) are uniquely identified by their distinct marker configurations, and instantly localized and visualized within the OEM host interface.

 Exceptional Measurement Accuracy